Robert A. Heinlein: Race

 Heinlein grew up in the era of racial segregation in the United States and wrote some of his most influential fiction at the height of the Civil Rights Movement.
 He explicitly made the case for using his fiction not only to predict the future but also to educate his readers about the value of racial equality and the importance of racial tolerance.
-His early novels were very much ahead of their time both in their explicit rejection of racism and in their inclusion of protagonists of color.
+His early novels were ahead of their time both in their explicit rejection of racism and in their inclusion of protagonists of color.
 In the context of science fiction before the 1960s, the mere existence of characters of color was a remarkable novelty, with green occurring more often than brown.
 For example, his 1948 novel Space Cadet explicitly uses aliens as a metaphor for minorities.
+The 1947 story "Jerry Was a Man" uses enslaved genetically modified chimpanzees as a symbol for Black Americans fighting for civil rights.
 In his novel The Star Beast, the de facto foreign minister of the Terran government is an undersecretary, a Mr. Kiku, who is from Africa.
 Heinlein explicitly states his skin is "ebony black" and that Kiku is in an arranged marriage that is happy.